OpenNHM/AvaFrame/docs/moduleCom6RockAvalanche.rst

 **Attribute meanings:**

-* zseed: defines z coordinate of plane Center (m)
+* zseed: defines z coordinate of plane center (m)
-* dip: direction in which the plane/slope is facing (degree)
+* dipdir: direction in which the plane/slope is facing (degree)
-* slopeangle: steepness/angle of the slope (degree)
+* dipAngle: steepness/angle of the slope (degree)

 * maxdepth: maximum depth of the ellipsoid (m)
 * semimajor: length of the major axis (m)
 * semiminor: length of the minor axis (m)
-* tilt: steepness/angle of the slope (degree)
+* dipAngle: steepness/angle of the ellipsoid tilt (degree)
-* direc: direction in which the slope is facing (degree)
+* dipdir: direction in which the ellipsoid slope is facing (degree)
-* dip: direction in which the ellipsoid is facing (degree)
+* rotAngle: rotation angle of the ellipsoid base (degree)
 * offset: offset, normal to the DEM slope (m)

 Output